sinister-kid/voidstranger_vita/README.md

 - Clean code and mixed optimization aproaches.
 Making small changes, patching, launching on Vita and testing can be tedious
 - Externalize part of the music as stream.
 - ¿Porting Endless Void mod?
+- Share used UTMT scripts and GML code (only my added and edited part).
+- Fulfill GameSpecificData for Underanalyzer.
+- Save the world.
+- Keep diggin.